Ankr-network/ankr-docs/docs/build-blockchain/products/v2/ui-interactions.md

 * **Top up an account balance**: surely, you need to have a positive account balance to make any RPC requests.

-* **Start using custom RPC endpoints**: finally, with a wallet connected and a balance topped-up, you're all set to start using custom RPC API.
+* **Start using custom RPC endpoints**: finally, with a wallet connected and a balance topped up, you're all set to start using custom RPC API.

 * **Add an email address**: this step is optional.
-You might want to have account status notifications, such as top-ups, withdrawals, and other account balance info, sent to your email.
+You might want to have account status notifications, such as top-ups, withdrawals, and other billing info, sent to your email.
 You can select the notifications you'd like to receive in **Settings**.
 Sure, our marketing would love to know our users and be able to propose you some new tailored options from time to time in the future.
 But, no pressure at all — you can switch those notifications off anytime.
 And the cherry on top is that for email adding, we're currently depositing _100M bonus API credits_ that you can spend on your Premium requests.

 ## Connect wallet